angelinauesato/angelinauesato/README.md

 ## Hi there, I'm Angelina! 👋

-### Data Developer & Analytics Engineer | Specialist in Data Modeling, Data Transformation & Pipeline Orchestration
+### Data Developer & Analytics Engineer | Specialist in Snowflake, Databricks, and Modern Data Stack Orchestration.

 I build reliable data systems that bridge the gap between messy raw data and actionable business intelligence.
 My focus is on the **Modern Data Stack** and implementing **Medallion Architecture** patterns.